google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/create-the-manifest.markdown

 order: 2
 ---

-Before diving into details, let's create a basic manifest and link a web page to it.
+Before diving into details of a web app manifest, let's create a basic manifest and link a web page to it.

 {% include shared/toc.liquid %}

-## Create the manifest
+## Create the Manifest

 You can call the manifest whatever you want.
 Most people will probably just use `manifest.json`.
 An example is given below.